Abhyankar valuations, Pr\"ufer-Manis valuations, and perfectoid Tate algebras: Introduction

 \subsection{Outline}

 We conclude this introduction with a brief outline of the individual sections of the paper.
 In Section \ref{sec:background} we collect some notation and terminology used in the paper.
-In Section \ref{sec:abhyankar:val} we recall the definition of Abhyankar valuations à la \cite{Ducros07}, and a few variants of \cite[Remark~2.1.2]{Temkin13}, which characterizes Abhyankar valuations in terms of the fields \(K_{r_{1}, \ldots, r_{n}}\).
-Then, we characterize Abhyankar valuations on strictly affinoid algebras via the Shilov boundary (Theorem \ref{Abhyankar and Shilov}).
+In Section \ref{sec:abhyankar:val} we recall the definition of Abhyankar valuations à la \cite{Ducros07}.
+We also recall the equivalence between the notions of rational Abhyankar valuations and weakly Shilov points, already observed by Bhatt and Hansen in \cite{Bhatt-Hansen}, Proposition 2.9, and we include a self-contained proof of this result, since the proof technique is related to our proof of Theorem \ref{thm:ab:topsimp} later in Section \ref{sec:topologically simple}.
 In Section \ref{sec:topologically simple}, we introduce topologically simple valuations, prove a few basic facts, and characterize the topologically simple valuations on the affine line and the affinoid ball.
-In Section \ref{sec:topsimp:abhyankar}, we give an example of a continuous valuation on an affinoid algebra in the sense of Berkovich that is simultaneously topologically simple and Abhyankar.
-We then show that a continuous valuation on an affinoid algebra in the sense of Tate cannot be simultaneously topologically simple and Abhyankar.
+We give an example of a continuous valuation on an affinoid algebra that is simultaneously topologically simple and (irrational) Abhyankar, and then we prove Theorem \ref{thm:ab:topsimp} which ensures that, at least for strictly affinoid algebras, such examples cannot occur if we require the Abhyankar valuation to be rational.
 In Section \ref{sec:proof of main theorem}, we combine our results from the previous sections and prove Theorem \ref{Main theorem, introduction}.
 Finally, in Section \ref{sec:Gleason} we modify Gleason's argument from \cite{Gleason22N} to prove Theorem \ref{thm:perftate:lowerbound}.